Optimal Stopping in Latent Diffusion Models

 \subsection{Natural image experiment}

-\paragraph{Common details.} We use the dataset CelebA and CelebA-HQ \citep{liu2015faceattributes}.
+\paragraph{Common details.} We use the dataset CelebA and CelebA-HQ \citep{liu2015faceattributes} and ImageNet-256 \citep{deng2009imagenet}.
 We use a U-Net model \citep{ronneberger2015u} and an Adam optimizer \citep{kingma2014adam}.
-The diffusion model uses rectified flow noise schedule \citep{liu2022flow}.
-The code was implemented in JAX \citep{jax2018github}. \paragraph{Training of AE.} We train an VQ-VAE using the VQ-GAN loss \citep{esser2021taming} for $1.95$ million step on $20$ TPUv2.
-The VQ-VAE encodes the images to a latent space of shape $64\times64\times3$ and reaches an $2$k-rFID score of $2.44$.
+The diffusion model uses variance preserving noise schedule \citep{song2020score}.
+The code was implemented in JAX \citep{jax2018github}. \paragraph{Training of AE on CelebA-HQ.} We train a VQ-VAE using the VQ-GAN loss \citep{esser2021taming} for $1.95$ million step on $20$ TPUv2.
+The VQ-VAE encodes the images to a latent space of shape $64\times64\times3$ and reaches a $2$k-rFID score of $2.44$.
 Other hyperparameters for training is summarized in Table~\ref{tab:hyperparams-AE}.

+\paragraph{Training of AE on ImageNet-256.} We train a VQ-VAE using the VQ-GAN loss \citep{esser2021taming} for $715$ thousand (resp. $1.81$ million) steps on $20$ TPUv2 for a latent shape of $32\times32\times4$ (resp. $64\times64\times3$).
+The VQ-VAE achieves an rFID score of $3.6$ (resp. $4.2$).
+Other hyperparameters for training is summarized in Table~\ref{tab:hyperparams-AE-Imagenet}.

-\paragraph{Training of LDM.} We train an LDM on the images encoded by the AE we described above.
+\paragraph{Training of LDM on CelebA-HQ.} We train an LDM on the images encoded by the AE we described above.
 We train for $5.25$ million steps on $8$ TPUv6.
 We summarize the hyperparameters used in Table \ref{tab:hyperparams-LDM}.

+\paragraph{Training of LDM on ImageNet-256.} We train two LDMs on the images encoded by the AEs we described above.
+We train for $1$ million steps on $8$ TPUv6 for both LDMs.
+We summarize the hyperparameters used in Table \ref{tab:hyperparams-LDM-Imagenet}.

-\paragraph{Training pixel diffusion model on CelebA.} We train a diffusion model on CelebA.
-We train for $1$ million steps on $12$ TPUv2.
+\paragraph{Training pixel diffusion model on CelebA and ImageNet-64.} We train diffusion models directly on CelebA and ImageNet-64.
+We train both models for $1$ million steps on $12$ TPUv2.
 We summarize the hyperparameters in Table \ref{tab:hyperparams-DM}.

 \paragraph{Results.} We previously introduced some results in Section \ref{sec:intro}.
 Here, we present additional evidence regarding the quality of the generated images.
 We observe (Figure \ref{fig:latent-diffusion}) that in the final few steps, the sample of LDM does not change visibly.
-On the contrary, the images generated in pixel space (Figure \ref{fig:pixel-diffusion}) are still denoised even in the last steps. \paragraph{Synthetic Gaussian data.} In the experiment of Figure \ref{fig:projection_experiments}, we generate data using Gaussian distribution with covariance matrices equal to $\textnormal{diag}(1, 0.6, 0.6^2, \hdots, 0.6^6, 10^{-10}, 10^{-10})$ (left) and $\textnormal{diag}(10, 0.2, 0.2, 0.2, 0, 0)$ (right).
-We then generate sample by first estimating the variances with the data with $1$k sample, then solving the SDE \eqref{eq:SDE-backward-estimated} separately for each projection.
-We generate new sample using the Ornstein-Uhlenbeck process with $T=2$ and $1000$ discretization steps.
+On the contrary, the images generated in pixel space (Figure \ref{fig:pixel-diffusion}) are still denoised even in the last steps.